ghc/ghc/docs/users_guide/glasgow_exts.rst

        "wrong1"   forall e1 e2.  case True of { True -> e1; False -> e2 } = e1
-       "wrong2"   forall f.      f True = True
+       "wrong2"   forall f.      f True = True "wrong3"   forall x.
+Just x = Nothing

    In ``"wrong1"``, the LHS is not an application; in ``"wrong2"``, the LHS has a pattern variable in the head.
+In ``"wrong3"``, the LHS consists of a *constructor*, rather than a *variable*, applied to an argument.

 -  A rule does not need to be in the same module as (any of) the variables it mentions, though of course they need to be in scope.